- What do I need to know?

 - Boat Lift & Boat Dock Legislation & Permitting

 - News & Articles

-How to Dock a Boat
+Guide to How to Dock a Boat

-Factor in the wind
+Factor in the Wind

-Not only can current move mooring lines, but heavy winds can have a horrible impact on how easy it will be to dock.
+Not only can the current move mooring lines, but heavy winds can have a horrible impact on how easy it will be to dock.
 For instance, a sail left unfurled can throw you off of your path to properly backing into place.
 If you notice that you’re not backing up right, don’t be afraid to give it another try.
 This may be necessary for boats with limited maneuverability.